 The practice made reasonable adjustments for patients with disabilities.
-These included step free access.
-The practice did not have an accessible toilet but planned to make this available for patients in the near future.
+These included step free access, a hearing loop and accessible toilet with hand rails and a call bell.

 Staff said they could provide information in different formats and languages to meet individual patients' needs.
-They had access to interpreter/translation services which included British Sign Language and braille.
+They had access to interpreter services and some staff also spoke Romanian which was helpful for patients.